 RBC CARES: RBC Cares is an initiative of the Deacon ministry.
 Its purpose is to connect those who desire to share their gifts (material or service) with the needy in our congretation.
 Click here to learn more.

 LEGAL CLINIC: Good Samaritan Advocates at RBC provides free legal help to those in our local community who cannot afford to consult with a lawyer.
-We offer one-hour legal aid appointments on the third Saturday of each month from 9:30 a.m. to 12:30 p.m.
 We need volunteers willing to join the team!
 Click here to learn more!

 FOOD PANTRY: The food pantry ministry requires a team of over 100 volunteers, working seven days a week in various capacities to serve and minister to needy families in our community.
-There are many opportunities to serve both during pantry hours (Wednesdays, 12:00 to 2:00 p.m.) and behind the scenes during the week.
-You can learn more about the RBC Food Pantry and ways to help here, or contact Betsy Madden at email@example.com if you would like to volunteer.
+There are many opportunities to serve both during pantry hours (Thursdays, 5:30 to 6:30 p.m.) and behind the scenes during the week.
+You can learn more about the RBC Food Pantry and ways to help here, or contact Pam at firstname.lastname@example.org if you would like to volunteer.